Satellite Internet vs DSL: Which is Better?

 What is Satellite Internet?

-Costs for satellite service vary from $40-$150 per month depending on the speed, provider, and the amount of high-speed data included in your plan.
-While Viasat is faster, HughesNet internet offers plans that are often more affordable.
+Costs for satellite service vary from $40-$150 per month, depending on the speed, provider, and the amount of high-speed data included in your plan.
+HughesNet plans are often more affordable.

 Top Satellite Internet Providers